swetha-devops-platform/cka-certification-preparation/DAY 01 - Docker Fundamentals/notes.md

 ---

 The main difference is that a Virtual Machine virtualizes hardware, while Docker virtualizes the operating system.
 A Virtual Machine includes a Guest Operating System for every VM, making it heavier, slower, and more resource-intensive.
 Docker Containers share the Host Operating System's kernel, so they don't require a separate Guest OS.
 This makes containers lightweight, faster to start, and more efficient.
-Virtual Machines are preferred when different operating systems are required, whereas Docker Containers are widely used for microservices and cloud-native applications.
+Virtual Machines are preferred when complete operating system isolation or multiple operating systems are required, whereas Docker Containers are widely used for cloud-native and microservices applications, especially in Kubernetes environments.

 ---